PSLmodels/Tax-Cruncher/docs/INPUT_INSTRUCTIONS.md

 How to specify CSV input file
 ------

-To analyze multiple tax filers, the user must specify a csv file with the filers' data.
+To analyze multiple tax filers, the user creates a csv file with the filers' data.
 Each row of the csv file represents a filer and each column represents a variable.
-Please note that the file should not have column headings and year must be the same for all observations.
-The input file should have 24 columns in the following order:
+Please note that the file should not have column headings and the year must be the same for all observations.
+The input file should have 28 columns in the following order:

 1. RECID (ID for tax filer)
 2. year
 3. mstat (1 - single; 2 - married)
 4. page (age of primary taxpayer)
 5. sage (age of spouse)
-6. depx (number of dependents)
 7. dep13 (number of children under 13)
-8. dep17 (number of children under 17)
+8. dep17 (number of children from 13 to 16)
-9. dep18 (number of qualifying children for EITC)
+9. dep18 (number of children from 17 to 18 AND from 19 to 24 and a full-time student)
+9. otherdep (other dependents)
 10. pwages (wage of primary taxpayer)
 11. swages (wage of spouse)
 12. dividends (dividend income)